Mouthing Beyond Three

 • People with learning disabilities are 100 times more likely to die from choking

 Simply labelling everything as dangerous isn't the answer.
-Our children deserve more than being limited to baby toys.
+People in this group deserve more than being limited to baby toys.
 They need appropriate, engaging items that support their development while keeping them safe.

-Together, we're creating the first comprehensive safety resources designed by and for families navigating mouthing beyond three.
+Together, we are creating the first comprehensive safety resources designed by and for families navigating mouthing beyond three.

 Meet the Team